Being ignored? Find out why with git check-ignore

 !bin/my-ignored-file

-And then I could commit my file undefined
+And then I could commit my file

 Happy committing!